ciphx-src/x509-client/README.md

 ### API

-X509 Client is X509 format agnostic - the [`X509Iterator`](crate::api::X509Iterator) trait is used to define the deserializer interface.
+The X509 Client is data-model agnostic - the [`X509Iterator`](crate::api::X509Iterator) trait is used to define the deserializer interface.

 ```` rust
 use std::fmt::{Debug, Display};